Mast wins Republican nomination for Congress

 This seat was formerly District 18 but was changed this year during redistricting.

-The Democratic nominee for the November election will be Corinna Robinson, who is running unopposed in the primary.
+The Democratic nominee for the November election will be Corinna Robinson, who ran unopposed in the primary.

+"I am running because I care deeply about preserving our American democracy," Robinson said.
+"I’ve been a fighter for over 35 years in the military, as a government civilian and here in the state of Florida."

 Scripps Only Content 2022